Privacy and Information Technology

 - Loeckx, J., K. Sieber, & R.D.
 Stansifer, 1985, The foundations of program verification, Chichester: John Wiley & Sons.

 - Matheson, David, 2007, “Unknowableness and Informational Privacy”, Journal of Philosophical Research, 32: 251–67.

 - Mayer, J.R. & J.C.
 Mitchell, 2012, “Third-party web tracking: Policy and technology”, in Security and Privacy (SP) 2012 IEEE Symposium on, IEEE, pp. 413–427.

 - Michener, J., 1999, “System insecurity in the Internet age”, Software, IEEE, 16(4): 62–69.

 - Motlagh, N. H., Bagaa, M., & Taleb, T., 2017, “UAV-based IoT platform: A crowd surveillance use case”, IEEE Communications Magazine, 55(2): 128–134.

 - Nissenbaum, Helen, 2004, “Privacy as Contextual Integrity”, Washington Law Review, 79: 101–139.

-- OECD, 1980, Guidelines on the Protection of Privacy and Transborder Flows of Personal Data, OECD.
-[OECD 1980 available online]
+- OECD, 1980 , The OECD Privacy Framework, 2013, available in PDF; revised and expanded from the original Guidelines on the Protection of Privacy and Transborder Flows of Personal Data, Organization for Economic Co-operation and Development, [1980 version available online]

 - Palmer, D.E., 2005, “Pop-ups, cookies, and spam: toward a deeper analysis of the ethical significance of internet marketing practices”, Journal of business ethics, 58(1–3): 271–280.